 *Dr. Workman’s grandfather, Dr. Joseph Workman graduated M.D. from McGill University in 1835.
 He was the Superintendent of the Toronto Insane Asylum from 1854 until 1875 and he is credited with reforming the abysmal conditions at the institution and providing psychiatric care for the patients.
 Dr. Joseph Workman was a social reformer and he wrote a number of articles in relation to mental illness, alcoholism, fetal alcohol syndrome as well as women’s rights and Christian education.
 Dr. Joseph Workman was a sought after speaker and he taught medicine at Dr. Rolph’s School of Medicine in Toronto.
 Dr. Harold Workman’s uncle was Dr. Charles Kirk Clarke (his mother’s brother).
 Dr. Charles Kirk Clarke was a student of Dr. Joseph Workman and he would eventually continue the good work of his mentor when he became the Superintendent of the Toronto Insane Asylum in 1905.

-**Dr. Workman’s brother William also became a physician and he practiced medicine in British Columbia.
+**Dr. Workman’s brother Dr. William Workman practiced medicine in British Columbia.